 Contractor represents and warrants that:

-Contractor is a corporation, validly existing and in good standing under the laws of the State of California and has all requisite power and authority to execute, deliver and perform its obligations under this Agreement.
+Contractor is a corporation, partnership, or other business entity, validly existing and in good standing under the laws of the State of California and has all requisite power and authority to execute, deliver and perform its obligations under this Agreement.

 Contractor has the full power and authority to grant to the Consortium the rights described in this Agreement and that there is currently no actual or threatened suit by any such third party based on an alleged violation of such rights by Contractor.